-Geohazard data consisted of liquefaction susceptibility, landslide hazard, landslide inventories, loss estimates (debris tonnage), and unreinforced masonry buildings.
+Geohazard data consisted of liquefaction susceptibility, landslide susceptibility hazard, landslide inventories, loss estimates (debris tonnage), and unreinforced masonry buildings.
 Classified liquefaction susceptibility from two of DOGAMI's studies were used: OFR O-19-091 and OFR O-20-012.
 The latter study is a risk assessment and did not result in a published liquefaction susceptibility product3.
-Liquefaction susceptibility in Clark County was an intermediate product however and though it remains unpublished it is a significant improvement on the latest published data for the county, a 2004 Washington Department of Natural Resources (WA DNR)4 data layer.
-Our study
+Liquefaction susceptibility in Clark County was an intermediate product however and though it remains unpublished it is a significant improvement on the latest published data for the county, a 2004 Washington Department of Natural Resources (WA DNR)4 data

-4 "Liquefaction Susceptibility and Site Class Maps of Washington State, By County" by Stephen P. Palmer, Sammantha L. Magsino, Eric L. Bilderback, James L. Poelstra, Derek S. Folger, and Rebecca A. Niggemann.
+&lt;sup>4 "Liquefaction Susceptibility and Site Class Maps of Washington State, By County" by Stephen P. Palmer, Sammantha L. Magsino, Eric L. Bilderback, James L. Poelstra, Derek S. Folger, and Rebecca A. Niggemann.
 WASHINGTON DIVISION OF GEOLOGY AND EARTH RESOURCES.
 Open File Report 2004-20.
 2004.

-1 "Coseismic landslide susceptibility, liquefaction susceptibility, and soil amplification class maps, Clackamas, Columbia, Multnomah, and Washington Counties, Oregon: For use in Hazus: FEMA's methodology for estimating potential losses from disasters."
+&lt;sup>1 "Coseismic landslide susceptibility, liquefaction susceptibility, and soil amplification class maps, Clackamas, Columbia, Multnomah, and Washington Counties, Oregon: For use in Hazus: FEMA's methodology for estimating potential losses from disasters."
 By Christina A. Appleby, William J. Burns, Robert W. Hairston-Porter, and John M. Bauer.
-Oregon Department of Geology and Mineral Industries Open-File Report 0-19-09.
+Oregon Department of Geology and Mineral Industries Open-File Report O-19-09.
 2019.

-2 "Probability of Permanent Ground Deformation due to liquefaction, Cascadia Subduction Zone Magnitude 9.0 Earthquake, Wet Soil Conditions, for Clark County, Washington."
+&lt;sup>2 "Probability of Permanent Ground Deformation due to liquefaction, Cascadia Subduction Zone Magnitude 9.0 Earthquake, Wet Soil Conditions, for Clark County, Washington."
 By John M. Bauer, Recep Cakir, Corina Allen, Kate Mickelson, Trevor Contreras, Robert Hairston-Porter, and Yumei Wang.
-Oregon Department of Geology and Mineral Industries Open-File Report 0-20-01.
+Oregon Department of Geology and Mineral Industries Open-File Report O-20-01.
 2020.

-3 "Liquefaction_RC2."
+&lt;sup>3 "Liquefaction\RC2."
 Shapefile.
 Intermediate data developed for DOGAMI's Open-File Report O-20-01.
 Incorporates WA DNR's 2004 liquefaction susceptibility, updated geologic mapping, and updated landslides.
 WA DNR.
 2020.

-therefore used the unpublished 2020 data.
+layer.
+Our study therefore used the unpublished 2020 data.
 The DOGAMI data are classified using a scale from None to High.
 Washington's data were classified using a different scale from None to Very High and included categories for water and peat.
 These were merged into a single layer and the liquefaction categories field mapped to a new field.
 The 2004 layer was reviewed to determine a relative classification for peat.
-Landslide susceptibility was included from DOGAMI's OFR-O-16-02 study5, using the raster classified from Low to Very High.
-Landslide inventory polygons were compiled from DOGAMI's SLIDO 4.06, DOGAMI's OFR-O-19-097 and WA DNR's unpublished 2017 data8 for Clark County.
+Landslide susceptibility for Oregon was included from DOGAMI's OFR-O-16-02 study, using the raster classified from Low to Very High.
+Landslide susceptibility has been mapped for only a small area of southeast Clark County by WA DNR in 2019 and was not used for resilience analysis due to its limited and inconsistent coverage.
+Landslide inventory polygons were compiled from DOGAMI's SLIDO 4.0, DOGAMI's OFR-O-19-09 and WA DNR's unpublished 2017 data for Clark County.
 Landslide point data also used SLIDO as well as local data provided by Clackamas County, Washington County, and ODOT.
 All scarps and scarp flanks are from SLIDO.
-Debris tonnage was referenced using the neighborhood unit loss estimates from DOGAMI's OFR 18-02^{9,10} and OFR O-20-01^{11,12} studies.
-The loss
+Debris tonnage was referenced using the neighborhood unit loss estimates from DOGAMI's OFR 18-02